Tim Matthys

 Tim Matthys (born 23 December 1983) is a Belgian football official and a former player.
-As of 2019, he works as a scout with Gent.
+As of 2022, he works as technical director of K.V.
+Mechelen.

 Career

-While playing for his club (Zulte Waregem), the striker scored 5 goals in the UEFA Cup in only 3 matches.
-Matthys scored one in the first round against FC Lokomotiv Moscow and scored a hat-trick against Austria Wien.
+While playing for his Zulte-Waregem, Matthys scored five goals in the UEFA Cup in only three matches.
+He scored one in the first round against Lokomotiv Moscow and scored a hat-trick against Austria Wien.
 He is the best scorer of his team in this competition.
-He also scored in the Belgian Cup final, which allowed S.V.
-Zulte-Waregem entry into the UEFA Cup.
+He also scored in the Belgian Cup final, which allowed Zulte-Waregem entry into the UEFA Cup.

-Matthys previously played for Panthrakikos in the Greek Super League.
+Matthys also played for Panthrakikos in the Greek Super League.

-He previously played for Mons in the Belgian Pro League (D1).
-Tim arrived at Mons in August 2010 and helped the team in their promotion quest by winning the Tour Final of the Belgian second division (Exqi League).
+Matthys later played for Mons in the Belgian Pro League (D1).
+He arrived at Mons in August 2010 and helped the team in their promotion quest by winning the Tour Final of the Belgian second division (Exqi League).
 At the end of his first season, he was elected "Man of the Season" by his club.

-Later career
+Post-playing career

 Retiring in the summer 2019, 35-year old Matthys was hired as chief scout for KV Mechelen.
 On 1 October 2019, he returned to K.A.A.
 Gent and was appointed scout for the first team and he would also take coordinating tasks for the U18 and U21 teams of the club.